snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

   'http://collector/com.snowplowanalytics.iglu/v1?schema=iglu%3Acom.acme%2Fschema%2Fjsonschema%2F1-0-0'
 {% endhighlight %}

-Then the Iglu webhook would assume you were sending a singleton event with an array of objects at its root; the schema would look like the following:
+The Iglu webhook would assume you were sending a singleton event with an array of objects at its root; the schema would look like the following:

 {% highlight json %}
 {